print page

 A2

 Most of the schools in Hong Kong adopt Chinese as the medium of instruction for most subjects.
 Therefore, admission of non-Chinese speaking children will be made on a case-by-case basis.
 All mainstream schools will admit non-Chinese speaking children.
-For enquiries, please contact the Regional Education Offices.
+For enquiries, please contact the Regional Education Offices of EDB.

 TOP